sd-ot/sd-ot/docs/source/tuto_py.rst

    Pour Quentin: parler d'une densité est peut être une mauvaise idée dans la mesure où la masse n'égale pas toujours 1 dans nos exemples.
 Est-ce qu'on aurait un mot plus approprié ?

 In the previous example, the target density was a simple characteristic function, but it is possible to define and use more complex ones.
-For instance, `sdot.make_uniform_grid_piecewise_polynomial` enable to define piecewise polynomial function on a regular grid
+For instance, `sdot.make_uniform_grid_piecewise_polynomial_distribution` enable to define piecewise polynomial function on a regular grid

 .. code-block:: python